-Method Intent Indicative timing or frequency Direct surveys of participants' satisfaction in the ISP consultation process.
-At key milestones (see Table 4) Website Website content published in an easily accessible, comprehensive, and timely manner.
-Regularly and as required Workshops and webinars Government workshops and briefings , to support both the development and use of the ISP.
-At all key milestones Public workshops and webinars, including virtual and in-person engagement.
+Method Intent Indicative timing or frequency Government workshops and briefings, to support both the development and use of the ISP.
+At all key milestones Workshops and webinars Public workshops and webinars , including virtual and in-person engagement.
 Along with live webinars, we will publish recordings to ensure that stakeholders can engage at a time and in a way that suits them.
 We will aim to maximise question time where practical and use Slido to prioritise questions.
 During all major engagements (see Section 5) Capacity building toolkit Easy explainer for key ISP materials to enable better understanding of the planning process and who does what across the industry, Share through key consumer channels and AEMO channels throughout the development process